What are Torque Limiters?

 A Torque Limiter acts as an overload protection device for all types of mechanical equipment preventing excessive loads damaging the machine components and lost production.

-Although electronic current limiters have been considered, modern machinery has become more dynamic with abrupt deceleration of the rotating mass caused by unintentional jamming or the application of a dynamic braking system at a faster rate than the drive can accept.
+Modern machinery has become more dynamic with abrupt deceleration of the rotating mass caused by unintentional jamming or the application of a dynamic braking system at a faster rate than the drive can accept.

 Howdon Wedgegard® Torque Limiter Selection